Simple Living With Nature

 If you want to learn more about the edible and medicinal weeds that surround us and how to use them, check out my eBook: Wildcrafting Weeds: 20 Easy to Forage Edible and Medicinal Plants (that might be growing in your backyard)!

-Elderberries have tons of benefits and are great for fermenting in raw honey for even more health benefits.
+Elderberries have tons of outstanding herbal properties.
+They are an excellent choice for fermenting in raw honey for even more support during fall and winter.

-Elderberries are antiviral and antioxidant, making them a powerful stimulant for the immune system.
+Elderberries contain polyphenols and lectins, which have been shown to give them the ability to inhibit coronaviruses.
 They are best used when you know you’ve been exposed or at the onset of a cold or flu.

 Elderberry Safety

 Elderberries are easy to forage for and grow in many locations.
-They have become very popular in recent years due to their immune boosting potential.
+They have become increasingly popular in recent years due to their potential to shorten the duration of viral infections.

 The easiest way to remove the berries from their stems is to freeze the clusters whole.
 Once frozen, the berries pop right off.